whitehatgg/redux-ai/examples/nextjs-langchain/README.md

 # Next.js + LangChain Example

-This example demonstrates how to use Redux AI with LangChain in a Next.js application.
+This example demonstrates how to use Redux AI with LangChain in a Next.js application, using the official @redux-ai/react components.

 ## Features

+- Pre-built components from @redux-ai/react:
+  - ChatBubble for chat interface
+  - VectorDebugger for state inspection
-- Integration with OpenAI's GPT-4o model through LangChain
+- Integration with OpenAI's GPT-4 model through LangChain
-- Real-time chat interface
 - TypeScript support
 - Tailwind CSS styling